 3. The Lone Ranger: First Order Riot Trooper

-This is really about one, specific Riot Trooper.
+This is really about one specific Riot Trooper.
 One of the most competent troopers outside of The Clone Wars was a First Order Riot Trooper that appeared in The Force Awakens in a battle with Finn.
-It was one scene and one line “Traitor!” that became one of the most viral GIFs that year, the Internet dubbing him TR-8R (something that hasn’t happened since the arrival of the Internet’s name for Grogu, Baby Yoda).
+One scene and one line, “Traitor!” became one of the most viral GIFs that year, the Internet dubbing him TR-8R (something that hasn’t happened since the arrival of the Internet’s name for Grogu, Baby Yoda).

-The roughly 35-second scene became such a social media phenomenon that Lucasfilm assigned the Riot trooper a name (more a designation) officially in January 2016, T-2199 and he has a page in the Star Wars databanks.
+The roughly 35-second scene became such a social media phenomenon that Lucasfilm officially assigned the Riot trooper a name (more a designation) in January 2016, T-2199, and he has a page in the Star Wars databanks.
 It was a slight retcon because the character appeared briefly in the anthology novel Before the Awakening as a fellow squad member of Finn.
-This is pure speculation but I doubt this character was ever intended to be given that name but, given the sudden popularity of “the trooper who cried traitor,” Lucasfilm created a backstory for him.
+This is pure speculation, but I doubt the initial intention was to give this character a name.
+Still, given the sudden popularity of “the trooper who cried traitor,” Lucasfilm created a backstory for him.
 A Riot Trooper was even added to a black series double pack with Poe Dameron (Finn had already released) and then re-released separately in 2019.
 And they both were sold as a Hot Toys set with promotional materials recreating that now Star Wars moment from the film.
 If Disney only knew how popular the T-2199 “Traitor” trooper would be, he might have lived to fight another day.
-As such, he is still iconized in pop culture history and is a part of one of the most memorable scenes from the Sequel trilogy.
+He is iconized in pop culture history and part of one of the most memorable scenes from the Sequel trilogy.

 2. The Comic Relief: Imperial Scout Trooper

 When an Imperial Scout Trooper is around, great action and comedy are sure to be found.
 This trooper first appeared in Return of the Jedi in a great action sequence with Luke and Leia on speeder bikes.
-The design of the helmet and armor is perhaps the most unique design of all the troopers, most noticeably the helmet which includes a visor with macro binocular scopes.
+The helmet and armor are one of the most iconic trooper designs from the Original Trilogy, most noticeably the helmet, which includes a visor with macro binocular scopes.
 The body armor is made for movement and tactical missions.
-The addition of the speeder bike makes this trooper a popular figure on the retail shelf and has seen many releases with Hasbro (the Shadow Squadron and original Scout Trooper with Speeder Bike black series are particularly expensive if you are just now deciding you want to own them).
+The addition of the speeder bike makes this trooper a popular figure on the retail shelf.
+It has seen many releases with Hasbro (the Shadow Squadron and original Scout Trooper with Speeder Bike black series are costly if you just now decide you want to own them).

 The Scout Trooper has also been revived in Jedi: Fallen Order and The Mandalorian, in both seasons.
-In Fallen Order, they appear without a speeder bike but with an electrostaff and fighting alongside the original Stormtrooper and Purge Trooper.
-In The Mandalorian, the Scout Troopers also get the most speaking time than any Imperial trooper due to some quirky writing from Favreau and great voice work from comedians Jason Sudekis and Adam Pally in Chapter 8: Redemption, giving some likeability to two Scout Troopers who just murdered a loved season one character and kidnapped Grogu.
-Still, the Internet loved (really loved to hate) the two doomed troopers.
-Since one punched Grugu, their fate was sealed but the attention they got the week of the season one finale release was probably worth it to Lucasfilm.
+In Fallen Order, they appear without a speeder bike but with an electrostaff and fight alongside the original Stormtrooper and Purge Trooper.
+In The Mandalorian first season, the Scout Troopers also get the most speaking time than any Imperial trooper due to some quirky writing from Favreau and great voice work from comedians Jason Sudekis and Adam Pally.
+But, they also murdered a loved season one character and kidnapped Grogu.
+Still, the Internet loved (really loved to hate) the two doomed troopers, and the attention they got the week of the season one finale release was probably worth it to Lucasfilm.

 1. The Original: Imperial Stormtrooper

-Number one on this list really couldn’t have been anything other than the original, classic Stormtrooper (and I am including the Sandtrooper in this description as well).
+Number one on this list couldn’t have been anything other than the original, classic Stormtrooper (and I also include the Sandtrooper in this description).
 The Stormtrooper might be, over Darth Vader, the most iconic villain design in Star Wars and maybe even pop culture.
-Even if you have never watched a Star Wars film, TV show, or any other piece of content, you know what the Stormtrooper is from.
-There are few types of products that the Stormtrooper’s helmet has not graced and the popularity of the Imperial Stormtrooper and Sandtrooper spawned many more and they have become the one sure thing for action figure sales due to the concept of arming building with collectors.
+Even if you have never watched a Star Wars film, TV show, or any other piece of content, you recognize the Stormtrooper.
+There are few types of products that the Stormtrooper’s helmet has not graced, and the popularity of the Imperial Stormtrooper and Sandtrooper spawned many more and have become the one sure thing for action figure sales due to the concept of arming-building with collectors.

-The Stormtrooper is also the most common cosplay from Star Wars and is guaranteed to be seen at any Comic-Con or Celebration event.
-There is a group, the 501st legion (the name is NOT from the 501st Clone Troopers) that specializes in screen accurate costumes that were even called on to save the day during the filming of The Mandalorian season one when the production team found themselves short of Stormtroopers for a key scene.
+The Stormtrooper is the most common cosplay from Star Wars and is guaranteed to be at any Comic-Con or Celebration event.
+The 501st legion, a group specializing in screen-accurate costumes, was brought on set during the filming of The Mandalorian season one when the production team found themselves short of Stormtroopers for a key scene.

-*Note: I have excluded TIE Pilots from this list because there is debate on whether TIE Pilots are even considered Stormtroopers (they seem to outrank them) but, if they were on this list, they would be #2 (though #1 in my heart).
+*Note: I have excluded TIE Pilots from this list because there is debate on whether TIE Pilots are considered Stormtroopers (they seem to outrank them), but if they were on this list, they would be #2 (though #1 in my heart).